IBM-Bluemix-Docs/security-advisor/at-events.md

 # {{site.data.keyword.cloudaccesstrailshort}} events
 {: #at_events}

 You can view, manage, and audit user-initiated activities made in your {{site.data.keyword.security-advisor_long}} service instance by using the {{site.data.keyword.at_short}} service.
+Keeping an eye on the actions performed by users in your account using {{site.data.keyword.security-advisor_short}} can help you keep track of and evaluate security risks in your account.
 {: shortdesc}